We get to know Shaun Stanley

 “At Stanley Safaris, we also only partner with a small number of lodges in each area that have been carefully selected because of their guiding experience, their location, and their community and conservation involvement.
 95% of these camps are small, privately owned companies where we have a close personal relationship with either the owner or senior management, so we have direct access to the people who make decisions and we also know our guests will be in the best possible hands.”

 “Our safaris are all about the experience.
-It isn’t about the thread-count or whether or not you have a private butler.
+It isn’t about the thread count or whether or not you have a private butler.
 We want our guests to have the best accommodation, the best foods, the best wines, but the luxury element of our trips is more focused on being in the wilderness and having the best access to it possible.”

 You can see Shaun really loves this part of the process.

 Stanley Safaris has been in existence since November of 2020, long enough for Shaun to have quite the list of trips under his belt, while still being able to recall them all.
-I ask him which has been his favourite to plan.
+I ask him which has been his favorite to plan.

-“I don’t have a favourite because I put a bit of myself into all the itineraries I create.
+“I don’t have a favorite because I put a bit of myself into all the itineraries I create.
 Every trip I design for a client is something I’d like to do.
 I’d never send a client somewhere I wouldn’t want to go.
-I get more excited about certain trips like Zambia, because it’s a tougher sell.
-The Zambia board of tourism doesn’t do a lot of international marketing so it doesn’t get a lot of international exposure like Botswana, Kenya, Tanzania and South Africa do.
+I get more excited about certain trips like Zambia because it’s a tougher sell.
+The Zambia board of tourism doesn’t do a lot of international marketing so it doesn’t get a lot of international exposure like Botswana, Kenya, Tanzania, and South Africa do.
 I also get excited about off-the-beaten-track destinations like Madagascar or Congo.
 These aren’t your normal itineraries so those are great to plan too.”

 I ask about Shaun about his dream safari destination.